liang2kl/mkdocs-blogging-plugin/docs/index.md

     ...
 size: 5            # Number of articles in one page, default: 10
 locale: en         # The locale for time localizations, default: system's locale
-time_format: '%Y-%m-%d %h:%m:%s' # The format used to display the time
+time_format: '%Y-%m-%d %H:%M:%S' # The format used to display the time
-meta_time_format: '%Y-%m-%d %h:%m:%s' # The format used to parse the time from meta
+meta_time_format: '%Y-%m-%d %H:%M:%S' # The format used to parse the time from meta
 sort:
   from: new        # Sort from new to old, default
   # or old         # Sort from old to new